Over 50 years of combined experience

 a) An unlawful and dangerous act carrying with it an appreciable risk of serious injury; or

 b) Criminal negligence with a high risk that death or grievous bodily harm will follow.

 If any of the individual elements of Manslaughter cannot be proven beyond reasonable doubt, then you will be found not guilty of the offence.

-The offence of Manslaughter carries a maximum penalty of 25 years imprisonment in the District Court.
+The offence of Manslaughter carries a maximum penalty of 25 years imprisonment.
 Any form of Manslaughter is considered an extremely serious offence.
-We advise that you contact one of our solicitors immediately if you are charged with this offence.
+We advise that you contact Mr. Ly immediately if you are charged with this offence.